-The concept of tax havens has probably been around since countries decided to finance their governments by taxing their citizens.
+The concept of tax havens has been around ever since countries decided to finance their governments by taxing their citizens.

-Partly, countries might compete by keeping taxes low and thus attracting business from high tax countries.
+Many countries compete by keeping taxes low and thus attracting business from high tax countries.
 Sometimes a country will designate a region or city a low tax or tax free zone, either to stimulate its economy or to buy the loyalty of its citizens.

-Ancient Rome was a master in using tax free areas, a sort of early enterprise zones.
-The first recorded instance took place in the 2nd Century BC when Rome decided to undercut the then independent Greek island state of Rhodes by establishing a tax free port on the island of Delos.
-Even though Rhodes only charged a 2 percent on trade, it quickly lost trade to the new tax free port and its era as a commercial power was effectively ended.
+Ancient Rome was a master in using tax-free areas, a sort of early enterprise zones.
+The first recorded instance took place in the 2nd Century BC when Rome decided to undercut the then independent Greek island state of Rhodes by establishing a tax-free port on the island of Delos.
+Even though Rhodes only charged a 2% on trade, it quickly lost trade to the new tax-free port and its era as a commercial power was effectively ended.

 The original Muslims conquerors used tax policy as a means of religious conversion.
 While the Muslims who conquered much of the world between modern Spain and modern Pakistan were relatively tolerant toward their follow monotheists, including Christians and Jews, they did impose a special tax on anyone who refused to convert to Islam.
 Naturally, quite a few people in the places where the Prophet’s warriors subdued became fervent Muslims.

 The European colonial powers attracted settlers to the New World with favorable tax policies The Spanish, the English, and the Dutch dangled low taxes as an incentive for its citizens to brave a long ocean voyage and start life in a wilderness filled with often unfriendly natives.
 Ironically the main cause of the American Revolution stemmed from an attempt by the English government to raise taxes on the citizens of the American colonies to pay for their defense and administration.